6 reasons to book a Ross Sea adventure

 The waters of these islands are home to thousands of sea lions and fur seals, with southern elephant seals also breeding on Macquarie Island.

-Planning your Ross Sea trip
+Planning your Ross Sea cruise

 When to go to the Ross Sea